wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 Now on the twenty-sixth day of the ninth month , being in the thirty and ninth year of American Independence ,

-5 It came to pass , that a certain private armed vessel of the people of Columbia , called the General Armstrong , commanded by Samuel ,, whose sir-naame -was Read ,
+5 It came to pass , that a certain private armed vessel of the people of Columbia , called the General Armstrong , commanded by Samuel , whose sir-name was Read ,

 6 Had cast her anchors in the haven of Fayal , an island in the sea , which lieth towards the rising sun , about two thousand miles from the land of Columbia ;